Setup Guide & Installation

 - The WAN/Internet light should turn on once the connection is established.

-- Open a browser and try accessing any website.
+- Open a browser and test a website.

 5. Troubleshooting